EidenisK/stress-o-meter/README.md

 # USER INSTRUCTIONS

-Since Google APIs do not allow the project to be run locally, the only way to use it currently
+* Since Google APIs do not allow the project to be run locally, the only way to use it currently is through https://eidenisk.github.io/stress-o-meter/ .
+* Before using the web app, you must login with Google.
+In Google Firebase database we only collect the result of the last filled questionnaire and the date when it was filled out.
+Additionally, the successfull execution of our algorithms depend on events with "assignment" or "exam" in their name being found on user's main Google calendar.
+* After logging in, the user can see the calendar for the current month.
+Above it, there are arrows for changing the shown month.
+* To get more accurate results, the user is encouraged to fill out the questionnaire (accessible on the sidebar) - answer 10 questions about their stress levels.
+After clicking "Complete", the calculated score is saved in the database and accessed from there at next page load.

+# FUTURE ROADMAP

+* Add the chatroom
+* Add country statistics
+* Improve mobile optimization